JoseRMasonsong/GYSAGO/README.md

 GYSAGO

-Contributed with: Alexander Kincaid, and Ethan Glover
+Contributed with: Alexander Kincaid and Ethan Glover

 Clone Functionality of the website "Amazon".
 Simplistic prototype that can let users browse and shop on different categories (clothing, shoes, household essentials, etc.)